syncfusion-content/ej2-grid-docs/ej2-javascript/grid/editing/batch-editing.md

 {% previewsample "page.domainurl/code-snippet/grid/grid-cs17" %}
 {% endif %}

-> If a column's [allowEditing](../../api/grid/column/#allowediting) property is set to false, then the focus can be skipped in that non-editable column by clicking the tab or shift-tab key while in batch edit mode.

 ## Automatically update the column based on another column edited value in batch mode

 You can update the column value based on another column edited value in Batch mode by using the Cell Edit Template feature.